 Usage

-The Finn cattle are exploiting primarily as dairy cattle.
-And the heifers stop for the first time at the age of two or two and a half years.
-Due to the relatively high production costs, it has been mainly trying to achieve good dairy yields from the first farrowing.
+The Finn cattle are exploited primarily as dairy cattle.
+The heifers stop for the first time at two or two and a half years old.
+Due to the relatively high production costs, it has mainly tried to achieve good dairy yields from the first farrowing.
 Cows live a long time and can keep their production levels at their old age.
 The average age of the dairy herds is 8 and a half years.
 The bulls make their first cover when they are about two years old.
-And are uses until they are 7 or 8 years old.
+And are used until they are 7 or 8 years old.

 Special Feature